Fractional-order Spiking Neural Network: Preliminaries

-When examining a function $y(t)$ \gls{wrt} time $t$, we traditionally define the first-order derivative as the instantaneous rate of change:

-The literature offers various definitions of fractional derivatives \cite{tarasov2011fractional}.
-We primarily focus on the Caputo fractional derivative \cite{diethelm2010analysis}, which has the notable advantage of allowing initial conditions to be specified in the same manner as integer-order differential equations, making it particularly suitable for modeling dynamical systems.
-We consider the case where the fractional order $\alpha \in (0,1]$.

-\begin{Definition}[Caputo Fractional Derivative] For a function $y(t)$ defined over an interval $[a,b]$, its Caputo fractional derivative of order $\alpha\in(0,1]$ is given by \cite{diethelm2010analysis}:
+When examining a function $y(t)$ \gls{wrt} time $t$, we traditionally define the first-order derivative as the instantaneous rate of change: $\frac{\ud y(t)}{\ud t} \coloneqq \lim_{\Delta t \rightarrow 0} \frac{y(t+\Delta t)-y(t)}{\Delta t}$.
+The literature offers various definitions of fractional derivatives \citep{tarasov2011fractional}.
+We focus on the Caputo fractional derivative $D^\alpha$ for the formal definition of $\mathrm{d}^\alpha / \mathrm{d} t^\alpha$ \citep{diethelm2010analysis}, which has the notable advantage of allowing initial conditions to be specified in the same manner as integer-order differential equations. \begin{Definition}[Caputo Fractional Derivative] For a function $y(t)$ defined over an interval $[0,T]$, its Caputo fractional derivative of order $\alpha\in(0,1]$ is given by \citep{diethelm2010analysis}:

 where $y'(\tau)$ denotes the first-order derivative of $y(\tau)$. \end{Definition}